qlyoung/lagopus/docs/about.rst

 spin up containers for running fuzzing jobs.
 It is stateless; application state is stored in ``lagopus-db``.

-The second is ``lagopus-db``, which is just a containerized MySQL instance that provides the application database.
+The second is ``lagopus-db``, which is just a containerized PostgreSQL instance that provides the application database.
 Details on jobs, crashes, corpuses, etc. are all stored here.

 The third is ``lagopus-scanner``.
 When fuzzing jobs complete, they dump their artifacts - minimized corpuses, crashing inputs, and logs - to the Lagopus